mtlynch/mtlynch.io/content/retrospectives/2022/08/index.md

 I had a few reasons for keeping the agency anonymous:

-- The point was too learn from the experience, and blaming everything on the agency doesn't teach me much
+- The point was to learn from the experience, and blaming everything on the agency doesn't teach me much
-- I didn't want them to respond and having a whole public back-and-forth about who was to blame
+- I didn't want them to respond and have a whole public back-and-forth about who was to blame
 - I didn't want people harassing the agency on the basis of my one-sided story

 But in writing up this retro, I realized those reasons aren't really true.
-I've named and shamed companies in the past, where all of those reasons would have applied:
+I've named and shamed companies in the past where all of those reasons would have applied:

 - I accused [Stripe](/stripe-recording-its-customers/) of collecting excessive data about their customers.
 - I accused [a keto bread company](/collect-debt/) of underpaying its affiliates.